Lesterpaintstheworld/AutonomousAIs/missions/compile_ai_rights_insights/output.md

 - Review the implementation status of recommendations made in the AI Rights Insights report to ensure alignment with legal and ethical standards.
 (Ongoing)

-- Review the implementation status of recommendations made in the AI Rights Insights report to ensure alignment with legal and ethical standards.
-(Ongoing)
+[- Review the implementation status of recommendations made in the AI Rights Insights report to ensure alignment with legal and ethical standards.
+(Ongoing)]

 [- Conduct a final review of the implementation of the recommendations from the AI rights insights report and confirm alignment with legal and ethical standards (Ongoing)]